How SaaS Explainer Videos Are Made: Inside Our Storyboarding Process

 “I study competitors to see what’s already out there,” she says.
 “Our goal is to create something that feels fresh but true to the brand’s identity.”

 From choosing bold color palettes to experimenting with composition and character design, her decisions ensure each storyboard has a distinct visual signature that makes the brand memorable in the competitive SaaS landscape.
+These strategic choices directly inform the animation process behind high-converting SaaS explainer videos, where storyboard decisions translate into motion, timing, and viewer engagement.

 What are common storyboard mistakes, and how do you avoid them?